eteppo/eteppo/content/post/an-introduction-to-ethics-in-health-science/index.md

 date = "2015-04-16"
 +++

-*This is my 2015 learning diary from a very short health science ethics course.
-It is hardly a "project" but I think this is still the most appropriate place for it.*
+*This is my 2015 learning diary from a very short health science ethics course.*

 ## Introduction